 Shoulder care for throwing athletes

-Brian Grasso provides an overview of how the shoulder joint functions and how proprioceptive neuromuscular facilitation (PNF) training can play a significant role in both injury prevention and improved performance
+Brian Grasso provides an overview of how the shoulder joint functions and how proprioceptive neuromuscular facilitation (PNF) training can play a significant role in both injury prevention and improved performance.

 I am not a master of functional anatomy or body kinematics but having said that, I feel it is the responsibility of any trainer or coach working with throwing athletes to have a solid working knowledge of the shoulder.
 It is an unstable joint to start with and in my experiences, one of the most often injured areas with young athletes.
 The three primary joints which provide motion of the shoulder are: glenohumeral, sternoclavicular and the acromioclavicular

 The Glenohumeral Joint (GH) is a modified ball and socket joint, which consists of, the humeral head (top of the upper arm bone) as well as the glenoid fossa (which is the hollow space on the lateral portion of the scapula).
 As I mentioned above, the intersection of these two structures creates an incredibly movable yet unstable joint.
-The bulk of the stability this joint has is supplied by the muscles that, blanket the bony intersection and secondarily by the capulsar-ligamentous complexes including the glenoid labrum - a structure often injured in throwing athletes.
+The bulk of the stability this joint has is supplied by the muscles that, blanket the bony intersection and secondarily by the capsular-ligamentous complexes including the glenoid labrum - a structure often injured in throwing athletes.

 The Glenohumeral Joint is capable of eight separate movements

-Each of these movements, while occurring at the GH joint, is associated with movements at scapula as well as each of the other shoulder joints.
+Each of these movements, while occurring at the GH joint, is associated with movements at the scapula as well as each of the other shoulder joints.

 During the initial phase of abduction (first 30 degrees), the motion is isolated to the GH joint as mentioned above.
 As the joint range exceeds 30 degrees, the ratio between scapular and humeral motion fixes at "1 degree of scapular motion for every 2 degrees of humeral motion (Alter 2004).
-Having said that, "for every 15 degrees of abduction of the humerous, 10 degrees occurs at the GH joint and 5 degrees from rotation of the scapula at the ST joint" (Alter 2004).
-The muscles largely responsible for the initial phase of abduction are the deltoid and supraspinatus.
+Having said that, "for every 15 degrees of abduction of the humerus, 10 degrees occurs at the GH joint and 5 degrees from the rotation of the scapula at the ST joint" (Alter 2004).
+The muscles responsible for the initial phase of abduction are the deltoid and supraspinatus.

 During the subsequent phase of abduction (between 90 to 150 degrees), other muscles including the traps and serratus anterior become involved.
-The final phase (150 to 180 degrees) includes motion within the vertebral column, specifically amplification of the lumbar lordosis.
+The final phase (150 to 180 degrees) includes motion within the vertebral column, specifical amplification of the lumbar lordosis.

 Adduction of the shoulder is performed by the pectoralis major along with the latissimus dorsi.

 Extension of the shoulder is often referred to as posterior elevation.
 For maximal posterior elevation to occur, internal rotation of the shoulder is required.
-Extension is produced by the deltoid, latissimus dorsi and teres major, with assistance coming from the teres minor as well as the long head of the triceps.
+An extension is produced by the deltoid, latissimus dorsi and teres major, with assistance coming from the teres minor as well as the long head of the triceps.